thunderbolt181/SchoolManagementSystem/Errors to fix.md

 # Functionalities to add.
+    - combine both user model and profile model in BaseAbstractUser and fix all the error caused due to change.[✅]
+        - Build a custom user model[✅]
+        - integrate custom user model and profile model[✅]
     - Enable the register button.
+    - Try to add permission mixin or decorator in the current app.
     - Make page for students.
     - Make page for teachers.
     - Make page for parents.

+# Things that could be better
+    - attendance is created for all users like user who are not part of any insitiute i.e admin of website